christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 ### Mail Server
 Okay, that works fine but we also want to test sending emails.
 I use [MailDev](https://github.com/maildev/maildev) to create a development email server.
-It provides an SMTP server, which Forgejo connects to, and a webinterface for me, the developer.
+It provides an SMTP server, which Forgejo connects to, and a web interface for me, the developer.
 1. [Install Docker](https://docs.docker.com/engine/install).
 2. Run `docker run --network host -p 1080:1080 -p 1025:1025 maildev/maildev`.
 3. Open [http://localhost:1080](http://localhost:1080) in a webbrowser.